javascript-tutorial/en.javascript.info/5-regular-expressions/15-regexp-infinite-backtracking-problem/article.md

     (12345678)(9)z
     ```

-    There's no match, so the engine will continue backtracking.
-5. Now the first number `pattern:\d+` will have 7 digits, and the rest of the string `subject:89` becomes the second `pattern:\d+`:
+5. There's no match, so the engine will continue backtracking, decreasing the number of repetitions for `pattern:\d+` down to 7 digits.
+So the rest of the string `subject:89` becomes the second `pattern:\d+`:

     ```
                  X